andyttran/guide_to_algorithms/README.md

 ### 1h.
 Understand Complexity of Native Methods

 If your language has a native sorting method, do you know what happening behind the scenes?
-Take sure you take the time to research and look up what sorting method your language is using.
+Make sure you take the time to research and look up what sorting method your language is using.
 Then loop up the time and space complexity requirements of that sorting function.

 The native methods of your language have inherent time and space complexity that you need to understand.
 One good way you can learn more about the time and space complexity of these functions is to code some of them out yourself.